tczagany/wiim-display/README.md

 * Deactivate any screen lock to enable the auto starting

-After the setup procedure power off and disconnect the phone from the pc, put the phone on a wall charger and press the power button.
+After the setup procedure, power off and disconnect the phone from the pc, put the phone on a wall charger and press the power button.
 All the other tricks must be done automatically.
-If disconnect or power down the charger the phone must go in sleep mode until it gets power again.
+If the phone loses power, it will go into sleep mode until power is restored.

 # Development
 ## Build steps